 Teeth whitening: what you need to know about how to whiten your teeth

-Teeth whitening is one of the most popular treatments for patients who want to improve the aesthetic of their smile, as well as their confidence.
-Nowadays, there are numerous types of treatments for teeth whitening available, including professional whitening at the dentist, or at home.
-In this article, we explain how tooth whitening treatments work and why it is important to seek advice from an experienced professional before starting.
+There are numerous types of treatments for teeth whitening available, including professional whitening at the dentist or home.
+In this article, we explain how tooth whitening treatments work and why it's important to seek advice from an experienced professional before starting.

 What is teeth whitening?